 9 hours later and its finally time for Becky and Greenbeans to get their tattoos.
 Another bit of time because someone, *cough,cough* Greenbeans, didn’t come prepared with the tattoo he wanted printed out, but then its time and i’m pumped and really hoping I don’t pass out.
 A pretty uneventful thirty minutes or so and I’m done.
-Not nearly the amount of pain i had anticipated and the buzzing of the tattoo gun started putting me to sleep, mainly because i napped all day to that sound waiting my turn, and then being super not a sleep because its really not an enjoyable feeling getting repeatedly stabbed with a needle and some ink.
+Not nearly the amount of pain I had anticipated and the buzzing of the tattoo gun started putting me to sleep, mainly because I napped all day to that sound waiting my turn.
 All done and its awesome!
 I love it and regret nothing!!